isomerpages/sportsg-corp/media-centre/media-release/_posts/2023-07-29-post-Moving in Unity Towards a Bigger, Bolder GetActive! Singapore 2023.md

 At the GASG showcase at the Kallang Wave Mall Atrium from 29 July to 8 August, visitors can gain useful knowledge and understand the benefits of measuring up at Active Health’s ‘Measuring is Knowing’ campaign.
 They will learn more about their fitness and health status and find their own “Active Health Web”.
 Backed by sport science, the Active Health Web aims to guide participants on where they stand in the five fitness components of cardiorespiratory fitness, muscular strength, balance, muscular power, and agility.
 Upon completion, participants will receive digital resource to help them improve on their identified component to work on, including a simple self-guided assessment they can perform on a regular basis to track their progress.

 At the Active Health experiential zone, visitors who have completed the Active Health Web will be issued a pass to qualify and compete in the “Active Health Challenge” where they will also learn how the different components of physical fitness relate to everyday activities.
-Find out more about the [Active Health Experience](https://www.activesgcircle.gov.sg/getactive-singapore/active-health).

 **GetActive!
 Workout 2023: Dance Of The Nation**